andrasq/node-docs/qtimeit.md

 - optimization: invariant code motion
 - optimization: dead code elimination

 ## Accuracy

 How can we know that these numbers correspond to reality?

-Without knowing the true time taken for a test, we can still expect that doubling the work done should double the time taken.
-So we'll create two identical arrays, or maybe three:
+Without knowing the true time taken for a test, we can still expect that doubling the work done should double the runtime.
+So we'll create two identical arrays, or maybe
+three:

     "function (){
         x = new Array(); for (var i=0; i<3; i++) x.push(i);